flpvsk/flpvsk.com/site-flpvsk.com/texts/mindojo.md

 });

-Making software at work usable.
-With Matterway we developed technology that allows customers to build ergonomic applications on top of their existing systems of record.
-And do that in a matter of days, not months.
+Mindojo is an adaptive e-learning platform.

-I joined the company early on and helped define and implement the product.
+Early version of the product is a [GMAT preparation app](https://gmat.economist.com/) published by The Economist journal.

-By the time I left the company 30% of DAX companies were our customers or doing pilots with us.
+I joined the company as a full-stack developer and worked on the Artificial Intelligence learning platform.